palanglois/augmentedReality/renderingScript/README.md

 ##Use

 * Check that the first line of render.py points to the python interpreter where you have installed numpy blender and opencv.
-To check this, start the interpreter and try the following command for which you should have no error :
+To check this, start the interpreter and try the following commands for which you should have no error :
   * `import numpy`
   * `import bpy`
   * `import cv2`